j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## grape_chair
+... is a Python script that solves Puzzle no. 95 from "Professor Layton and the Curious Village."
+Of the 720 possible answers this script proves that the solution is unique.
+For the effort that went into this script the result is unfortunately not impressive, given that Deng 2015 solved the puzzle in two-ish minutes by intuition.

 ## peanut_airstrip
 ... is a Perl script that tries to extract JPEG images from very certain webpages.
 This is a one-off script that I threw together in a hurry, it's not meant to be flexible.